 mydeposits Northern Ireland is a government approved scheme.

 Landlords and agents have a choice of how they protect deposits; insurance or custodial deposit based protection.

 The landlord/agent must protect the deposit within 14 days from receipt from the tenant.

 The landlord/agent must also pass the Prescribed Information (key information about the protection and scheme) to the tenant within 28 days from receipt of the deposit.

 Why has the tenancy deposit schemes legislation been introduced?

 There are many benefits to both the landlord and the tenant with the introduction of the tenancy deposit schemes legislation such as:

-- Where a landlord and tenant agree about the return of the deposit it must be returned within 5 working days.
+- Where a landlord and tenant agree about the return of the deposit it must be returned within five working days

 - Every approved scheme provides an independent dispute resolution service.
 This is a free service to resolve disagreements over the return of deposit as an alternative to taking legal action through the courts.

 The Northern Ireland executive expects the introduction of tenancy deposit scheme legislation to raise standards in relation to management of deposits.